zawmtun/r_workshop_ex/README.md

-# r_workshop_ex
+# Workshop: An Introduction to Data Analysis with R

-This repository contains lessons of my workshop: an introduction to data analysis with R
+This repository contains lesson files for the workshop.